-In quite recent times, there was a common belief around the world that "Hinduism" was essentially a polytheistic religion, consisting of believers who worshipped many many different gods.
+In quite recent times, let's say 40 years ago, there was a common belief around the world that "Hinduism" was essentially a polytheistic religion, consisting of believers who worshipped many many different gods.
+This was the situation in 1974, as far as I remember.

 But even that concept concerning Hinduism also included a "grand trinity" of major "Gods" consisting of Shiva, Vishnu, and Brahma; (the Destroyer (Shiva), the Maintainer (Vishnu), and the Creator (Brahma).

-When Maharishi Mahesh Yogi had finished his mission here on earth in Feb.
+When Maharishi Mahesh Yogi informed the world that he had finished his mission here on earth in Jan.
 2008, he left us also with a major "One God" of Vedic Science, the unmanifest absolute which every "successful" TM practitioner has experienced for his or herself.
 The process for experiencing that "Almighty Father" is the TM meditation technique.
 "Shiva" then would be the process of transcending; that is, experiencing the normal everyday world of the five senses, transitioning during TM to experiencing the field of unity, or pure silence, the Transcendant, aka, "the source of thought", aka, "Transcendental Consciousness", aka, "deepest restful alertness".

 "Shiva", the process of doing Transcendental Meditation, then destroys momentarily the world of the five senses and gives us the experience of unity, the One God, the Almighty Father of Christianity, Judaism, and the Muslim Faith, as well as the unity that Buddha expounded and experienced himself, and wished for his followers to experience.
 Maharishi believed and taught that Buddha himself taught TM to his followers.
 Some say Christ taught what amounts to TM to his closest followers.